 - Nationally Recognised Training

 - This training is subsidised by the NSW Government

-The nationally recognised Certificate IV in Engineering Heavy Fabrication prepares you for a career as an engineering or advanced engineering tradesperson.
-Graduate with post-trade level skills in fitting and machining, metal fabrication and welding and be ready to move into leadership and management roles.
+The nationally accredited Certificate IV in Engineering Heavy Fabrication prepares you for a career as a boilermaker or fabrication tradesperson.
+Graduate with post-trade level skills in fitting and machining, metal fabrication and welding and move into leadership and management roles.

 LEARN NEW SKILLS

 Through a mix of theory and practical coursework, learn to: